Ordering-Free Inference from Locally Dependent Data: Conclusion

+This paper proposes a randomized subsampling approach to perform inference with locally dependent data when the dependence ordering is not known.
+This paper first introduces the notion of local dependence that does not invoke any reference to the underlying dependence ordering, and pursues ordering-free inference based on M-type statistic and U-type statistic approaches.
+The main results include establishing conditions for the local dependence which ensure the asymptotic validity of the approaches, and introducing the notion of rate dominance with size control to formally compare the two approaches, and show that U-type statistic approach rate-dominates the M-type statistic approach when permutation-based critical values are used.
 In general, there is a tradeoff between size and power in the randomized subsampling approach.
-Of course, when we have a huge number of observations, choosing $R$ and $b_n$ much smaller than $n$ can improve the small sample size property without hurting much its power.
-Some theoretical results behind a good combination of $R$ and $b_n$ in general would be desirable.
+Of course, when we have a huge number of observations, choosing $R_n$ and $b_n$ much smaller than $n$ can improve the small sample size property without hurting much its power.
+Some theoretical results suggesting a good combination of $R_n$ and $b_n$ in general would be desirable.